instructlab/instructlab/README.md

 > **NOTE:** ⏳ This step can take **several hours** to complete depending on your computing resources.

-`lab train` outputs a brand new model that can be served in the `models` directory called `ggml-model-f16.gguf`
+`lab train` outputs a brand-new model that can be served in the `models` directory called `ggml-model-f16.gguf`
 ```
 (venv) $ ls models
 ggml-merlinite-7b-0302-Q4_K_M.gguf  ggml-model-f16.gguf